The Reformation as a turning point and a beginning

 It was likely for this reason that university operations were then slow to get going.
 It was not until 1536 that the Faculty of Liberal Arts appears to have regained full functionality.
 In the following years, further reforms were discussed, and the faculties prepared corresponding reports.
 In 1538, the Senate approached the City Council, requesting that it regain its old privileges to manage the university.
 This led to another revision of the statutes in 1539, in which the council accommodated the university in all aspects except for the appointment of new professors, which remained with the city’s deputies; in matters concerning teaching, however, the university regained full independence.
 The fundamental shift from the medieval university, which was a spiritual institution whose academic work was centered on the study of scholastic theology, to an organization that served the Reformed state by training pastors, officials, judges, doctors, and teachers, was irreversible.
 Accordingly, the university and the council also agreed to integrate the clergy from the Faculty of Theology.
 Furthermore, only those professing the Reformed faith could be appointed as professor.

 With the Reformation, the university had become a state institution.
-This transition was soon augmented by a spatial expansion: in 1538, the university took over the dissolved Augustinian monastery, henceforth called the Upper College, while the original building on Rheinsprung Street was now referred to as the Lower College.
+This transition was soon augmented by a spatial expansion: in 1538, the university took over the dissolved Augustinian monastery, henceforth called the Upper College, while the original building on the Rheinsprung was now referred to as the Lower College.
 Apart from the relocation of the library in 1662 from the Lower College to the address known as Zur Mücke, these two main university buildings remained essentially unchanged until the nineteenth century.